JustinMountain/our-civic-voice/README.md

 I need a function to limit the number of valid CSVs kept

 UI will need a way to interact with DB population

-###### Super Important

-1. Better comments (JSDoc?)
-1. Pull out all passwords and make them valid

-1. Can I create "serverless"-like functionality via Docker?
- - Maybe I can hack it by setting restart to 24 hours and having the app run on startup

-1. The app doesn't currently populate automatically on startup, find a way to call init.ts

-1. Create some cool things to log (first stretch goal)
-1. Redo README